Korean War Legacy Project

 Living Conditions in Mukden Prison

-Eugene "Gene" Evers describes the harsh living conditions at Mukden Prison in Manchuria, where he spent seven months as a POW.
-He recalls constant isolation, inadequate food, and daily deprivation.
-Evers also remembers a particularly cruel guard who made his imprisonment even more unbearable.
+Eugene "Gene" Evers describes the harsh living conditions he faced during his seven months as a prisoner of war at Mukden Prison in Manchuria.
+He recalls the constant isolation, insufficient food, and daily deprivation he endured.
+He remembers a particularly cruel guard whose actions made his imprisonment even more unbearable.

 Share this Clip +